How to Decide Between Being a Web Designer vs. Web Developer in 3 Easy Steps

 Web designers tend to experience the world in a visual way.
 For example, when giving you directions, they might tell you to turn right when you see the big tree.

 Web designers also tend to rely on intuition and feeling, since they spend a lot of time developing the look and feel of websites and user interfaces.
-For example, if you asked them to write a word in the center of a page, they would probably eyeball it.
+If you asked them to write a word in the center of a page, they would probably eyeball it.

 Web designers love to come up with big ideas and imagine the whole picture.
-For example, if a web designer were building a theme park, they would love to focus first on the overall “vibe” of the theme park, the layout, and the way a visitor would experience it, before getting into details like the colors, shapes, and names of the rides.
+If a web designer were building a theme park, they would focus first on the overall “vibe,” the layout, and the way a visitor would experience it — before getting into details like the colors, shapes, and names of the rides.

 Web Developers

-Web developers tend to approach the world from a logical, scientific, “left-brained,” standpoint.
-If they were lost, rather than looking for a familiar landmark to guide them, they might look up at the stars or drop a GPS pin.
+Web developers tend to approach the world from a logical, scientific standpoint.
+If they were lost, rather than looking for a familiar landmark, they might look up at the stars or drop a GPS pin.

-Web developers also tend to see the world as a vast collection of data that can be used for different purposes.
-If you asked a web developer to write a word in the center of a page, they would look for a tool to measure it in the quickest, most efficient way, maybe by folding the paper evenly into four squares or grabbing a ruler.
+Web developers tend to see the world as a vast collection of data that can be used for different purposes.
+If you asked a web developer to write a word in the center of a page, they would look for a tool to measure it in the quickest, most efficient way — maybe by folding the paper into four squares or grabbing a ruler.

-Web developers like to handle big projects by taking them one step at a time and paying close attention to the details.
-If a web developer were building a theme park, they would love working on the details of the physics of the rides and the number of visitors the park could accommodate, and they’d work through them one small step at a time.
+Web developers like to handle big projects by taking them one step at a time and paying close attention to detail.
+If a web developer were building a theme park, they would love working on the physics of the rides and the number of visitors the park could accommodate, tackling each detail one small step at a time.

 If you need more guidance when it comes to choosing which way to start your tech career, try these resources:

-Remember, it really doesn’t matter how you start learning tech skills (whether you do a bootcamp, are self-taught with tutorials, etc.), or what path you take.
-It only matters that you actually start learning tech skills.
-Once you start and begin to build real experience with design and code, it’s much easier to decide what career works for you.
+Remember, it really doesn’t matter how you start learning tech skills — whether you do a bootcamp, are self-taught with tutorials, or something else entirely.
+It only matters that you actually start.
+Once you begin building real experience with design and code, it’s much easier to figure out what career works for you.

 As soon as you learn those basic skills that both web designers and developers need, like HTML and CSS, you’ll be that much closer to uncovering the tech career that will be perfect for you.